Tresor (musician): Early life and career

 In 2019, he released his third album Nostalgia.
-The album won Best afro pop album at the 25th South African Music Awards in 2019.
+The album won Best Afro Pop Album at the 25th South African Music Awards in 2019.
 It featured musicians such as AKA, Kwesta, Lokua Kanza, Beatenberg, Mafikizolo, The Soil, Sauti Sol and Msaki.
 Later that year, he released the single "Sondela" featuring singer Msaki, the single was nominated for record of the year at the 26th South African Music Awards.
 In June 2020, he announced the release of his fourth album Motion.
 The album features singles such as "Thril" and "Zwakala" which were already released at the time.
 The single "Zwakala" was sampled from Ray Phiri’s "Stimela".

 In April 2021, he released his album Rumble In The Jungle, which featured South African amapiano producers Kabza De Small and DJ Maphorisa.
 On September 3, 2021, he released the single "Light House" in collaboration with Da Capo and Sun-El Musician.
+The song entered Channel O Top 30 at number 15.
 Tresor contributed a cover of the Metallica song "Nothing Else Matters" to the charity tribute album The Metallica Blacklist, released in September 2021.
 "Lighthouse" is the lead single off his highly anticipated fourth solo studio album, Motion, which was released on 15 October 2021.
 The album was nominated for best Afro pop album at the 28th South African Music Awards.

-He also wrote and produced the single "Fountains" which featured Nigerian singer Tems from Drake’s 2021 album Certified Lover Boy.
+He also wrote and produced the single "Fountains" which featured Nigerian singer Tems for Drake's 2021 album Certified Lover Boy.

-In April 2022, it was announced that Hunters partnered with TRESOR to establish Jacquel Culture House platform for upcoming artist.
+In April 2022, it was announced that Hunters partnered with TRESOR to establish the Jacquel Culture House platform for upcoming artists.

-In June 2022, he wrote and co-produced the singles "Currents", "Massive", "Flight’s Booked", "Overdrive", "Downhill" and "Tie That Binds" from Drake’s 2022 album Honestly, Nevermind.
+In June 2022, he wrote and co-produced the singles "Currents", "Massive", "Flight's Booked", "Overdrive", "Downhill" and "Tie That Binds" for Drake's 2022 album Honestly, Nevermind.

+The following month, Tresor was enlisted on the Billboard Hot 100 Songwriters list at number 15.

 In January 2023, he co-wrote and produced the single "We Caa Done", which features Drake and Popcaan.